The information below features services offered to the inmates of the Douglas County Jail.

 678-486-1273 and 770-920-4917.

 The Douglas County Jail is pleased to announce that there is a new way for friends and family to visit a loved one at our facility.
-Starting now, visitors can use their computer to visit from the comfort of their own home or office.
-There is a minimal cost for the visit; $7.50 for a 30 minute visit or $25 for a one hour attorney visit.
-Visitors will still be required to register prior to the visit and run a simple test to ensure that their computer hardware is compatible.
-Anyone interested in accessing this new feature should log into IP Web Visitor at this URL http://dcjailvisitation.us.
+Visitors can use their computer to visit from the comfort of their own home or office.
+Friends and family can also visit in person at our facility.

-Answer: The form you will need is called a Proof of Incarceration.
-You may request this form in person at the Douglas County Jail.
+The form you will need is called a Proof of Incarceration.
+You may request this form in person at the Douglas County Sheriff’s Office Records Division.